MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-server.md

 Note that memory limits that have been changed are in effect immediately, and no restart of the database is required.

-## Maintaining the Revolution Analytics Database
+## Maintaining the Revolution Database

 Two tables in the revoAnalytics\_Zqht2 database may require periodic cleanup: